Secret Agent Clank: Plot

 A precious gem known as the Eye of Infinity, held at the Boltaire Museum, has been stolen, with Ratchet falsely accused and jailed as he is at the scene of the crime.
 Skeptical about his involvement, Clank infiltrates the Museum to find out more about the Eye of Infinity.
 But much to his dismay, Clank finds only coordinates to Asyanica Rooftops.
-Meanwhile, in jail, Ratchet is forced to fend off his inmates in a battle to stay alive.
+Meanwhile, in jail, Ratchet is forced to fend off the majority of the inmates whom he is responsible for their imprisonment to stay alive.

 Clank travels to the Asyanica Rooftops, but is held captive.
 He contacts the agency Gadgebots to free him.

 Once freed, he sets to find information about Number Woo, the owner of Asyanica.
 Although he admits he took the Eye of Infinity, he actually gave the gem to a fellow villain, Countess Ivana Lottabolts.

 While this is happening, Captain Qwark is writing an autobiography about adventures that never happened, such as him fighting a Mechanical Monster to save a city.
 Meanwhile, Clank heads to Lottabolts' snowy domain, Glaciara, and asks her for the Eye, but in the process is challenged to a dance of death.
 After avoiding all the traps during the dance, Ivana says the Eye has been taken to Rionosis and it is in the possession of a Kingpin.
 Armed with the information, Clank escapes on his snowboard.

 En route to Rionosis, Clank gets a distress call that Ratchet is in trouble.
 Ratchet is forced to fend off more inmates in the Prison Cafeteria.
 Clank lands in Rionosis and begins to tail the Kingpin; however, he escapes.
 Clank is forced to jump on numerous gondolas to reach safety.
 Clank finds out that the Eye is taken to the Casino.
 Concurrently, Qwark arrives in Rionosis to continue his autobiography where he defeats the Jack of All Trades.
-Meanwhile, Clank reaches the Casino's Main Room however he is denied entry due to his not having a password.
+Meanwhile, Clank reaches the Casino's Main Room but is denied entry due to not having a password.
 Back in jail, Ratchet reencourters Slim Cognito (a shady weapon tradesman met in Going Commando).
 Slim trades the password with Ratchet on condition that he defeats his associates.
 Once he is successful, Clank gets the password and is challenged to a game of poker in exchange for the box goods he saw earlier in the Casino.
 But once again the gem has been taken to another destination, this time in the Venantonio Labs.
 At the end of Venantonio Labs is a scientist who was ridiculed for his inventions.
 With the help of the scientist, Clank escapes on a speedboat to Fort Sprocket, the real location of the Eye of Infinity.
 Concurrently Qwark arrives in Venantonio and "reminisces" his days of performing in the mermaid play.